Martin Page-Relo

-Martin Page-Relo (born 6 January 1999) is a French-born Italian rugby union player, who plays for Lyon.
+Martin Page-Relo (born 6 January 1999) is a French-born Italian rugby union player, who plays scrum-half for Bordeaux in Top 14 and Italy.

 Club career

 Martin Page-Relo started playing rugby as a 5 year old in his hometown L'Isle-Jourdain, Gers, before moving to Stade Toulousain in 2012.

 Page-Relo made his professional debut on loan from Stade Toulousain, with US Carcassonne on 13 September 2020.

+In 2023, he aigned with Lyon for two season, before moving to Bordeaux at the start of the 2025-2026 season.

 International career

 Martin Page-Relo was first called to the Italy senior team in March 2023 for the 2023 Six Nations Championship, being eligible for the selection per his maternal grandparents' Italian citizenship.

 On 5 July 2023, he was selected by Kieran Crowley to be part of an Italy squad for the 2023 Rugby World Cup warm-up matches.
 He made his debut against Scotland in the first match of 29 July 2023.

 On 22 August 2023, he was named in the Italy's 33-man squad for the 2023 Rugby World Cup.